 Do you know other Canarian desserts?
 Maybe you’ve heard of bienmesabe, a thick sugary mixture of almonds and honey ?
 A few weeks ago we visited another Canarian island called La Palma.
 There we ate Principe Alberto pretty much every evening which is a lush chocolate and almond mousse.

-But one of our absolute favorite Canarian desserts is mousse de gofio.
-That’s a creamy mixture of whipped cream, eggs, sugar, almonds, cinnamon and gofio.
+But one of my absolute favorite Canarian desserts is mousse de gofio.
+That’s a creamy mixture that contains whipped cream, eggs, sugar, almonds, cinnamon and gofio.
 Now gofio is a type of wheat from Tenerife.
 I love to make escaldón de gofio, a side dish that consists of gofio wheat flour and fish stock.
 You can find small instant gofio mousse bags in supermarkets here to which you only have to add milk.
-There’s this ice cream parlour in Adeje, Tenerife that also sells gofio ice cream with honey, absolutely delicious!
+There’s this ice cream parlour in Adeje, Tenerife where you can also order gofio ice cream with honey, absolutely delicious!

 What is millet flour?

 Yay!
 Millet is gluten free!
 And it’s also rich in fiber, iron, calcium, and B vitamins.
 Millet grains are small in size and round.
 They are just a tad bigger than quinoa.
 In fact while I am doing some research about millet, I just realised that my mom actually used to prepare millet when we were little.
 We would call it ‘gierst’ in Flemish.
 And yes, I did like it back then.
-If I’m not mistaken, cooked millet was available before we had even heard of quinoa.
+If I’m not mistaken, we would eat cooked millet long before we knew what quinoa was.

 The millet that my mom used to cook was yellow.
 But millet can also be paler in color, and even red.
 It allegedly contains more nutrients than rice and wheat.

-Millet it a very old grain that originally comes from Africa and Asia.
-It has been cultivated and harvested for centuries.
-They even go as far as prehistoric times.
+Millet it a very old grain.
+It originally comes from Africa and Asia where people have been cultivating and harvesting it for centuries.
+It even goes as far as prehistoric times.
 Ancient civilizations grew it.
-Nowadays millet is grown extensively in Africa, Asia, India and Eastern countries as a food grain and cereal crop.
+Nowadays you find millet in Africa, Asia, India and Eastern countries as a food grain and cereal crop.

 The millet flour that I use for this dessert however is one that contains a coarser maize flour.
 It’s not the pure white cornflour you might have in your pantry.
 I’d say it’s a mixture of the white extremely fine maize flour and coarser ground corn because it’s got these small yellow specs in it.